 "Fairy Chimneys" in Cappadocia.
 Cappadocia is a popular tourist destination in Turkey, because of its strange geology, underground cities, and rock-carved churches and monasteries.

-At any rate, by around 305 BC, there was certainly an independent kingdom of Cappadocia defying the Macedonian empire of the Seleucids, and whose rulers did indeed claim kinship with the Achaemenids.
+King Archelaus (36 BC - AD 17), the last of the dynasty, linked his genealogy to both Achaemenids and Macedonians, and to Heracles, for good measure.
 Strabo, who was born in Pontus just to the north, writing around the time of Augustus, notes Persian religious customs surviving in his own time (c.
 63 BC - c.
 AD 24).

-The kings - most of them called Ariarathes, tried to back winners in the struggle between Rome and the Seleucids: when they finally chose Rome it ended in disaster in 130 BC, leaving Cappadocia exposed to the expansion of Pontus under Mithradates VI, and after his defeat, the expansion of Armenia under Tigranes.
+The later Ariarathids tried to back winners in the struggle between Rome and the Seleucids: when they finally chose Rome it ended in disaster in 130 BC, leaving Cappadocia exposed to the expansion of Pontus under Mithradates VI, and after his defeat, the expansion of Armenia under Tigranes.
 Pompey restored king Ariobarzanes (63 BC), but received no loyalty in return, with Cappadocia once again trying to pick the winner in the Roman civil wars.
 Allowed to remain independent by Augustus, it was finally made a Roman province in AD 17, when Tiberius summoned Archelaus, the Cappadocian king for 55 years and accused him of plotting revolt.

 Cappadocia became a convenient buffer against the Parthians and also helped keep an eye on Armenia, with three legions stationed there permanently.
 Right through the early Byzantine period the peace was kept - but Cappadocia fell to Khusrau II in AD 604, until the Byzantine counter-attack in AD 622.